SaferVPN is a speedy VPN becoming increasingly appealing to the more privacy-conscious user.

 To read about our speed testing methodologies, please read How We Review VPNs.

-Unfortunately SaferVPN doesn’t offer any city-level servers at all across its network, which is something its rivals, such as Astrill and StrongVPN, do well for providing.
-With SaferVPN, the closest you get to this is a choice between East and West in the US, which is better than nothing but still not all that useful if you need to connect to a specific state.
-The fact that you can’t even select an individual server is also pretty annoying.
+You can choose between East and West in the US, which is better than nothing but still not all that useful if you need to connect to a specific state.

 Platforms & Devices

-On the website you can also find loads of manual set-up guides for those devices without native apps such as Linux, Windows Phone and Blackberry.
-Additionally SaferVPN provides step-by-step instructions to manually configure your existing router to support the software.
+On the website you can also find loads of manual set-up guides for those devices without native apps such as Linux, Windows Phone and BlackBerry.

-SaferVPN also offers extensions for both Google Chrome and Mozilla Firefox.
-These are incredibly easy to download and add to your browser, and can be installed in a matter of seconds if you already have the main app set up on your device.
+SaferVPN offers browser extensions for both Google Chrome and Mozilla Firefox, which can be installed in a matter of seconds.
 They’re included in the price of the paid subscriptions, but also available to free users subject to a 500MB data cap.

-It should be noted that these are not true VPN extensions but rather proxy extensions, as they do not encrypt your connection or offer the same advanced features as the desktop client.
-We wouldn’t recommend using them as a substitute for any of the main apps, however they are a useful bonus to have.
+It should be noted that these do not create a VPN connection as they are proxy extensions.
+They don’t encrypt your connection or offer the same advanced features as the desktop client, so we wouldn’t recommend using them as a complete substitute for the main apps.

 Streaming & Torrenting

-Fast speeds and easy access means SaferVPN is also a good option for fans of other streaming services such as Hulu, HBO, Sky and Now TV.
-Kodi users and torrenters should be aware that P2P is only permitted on the Netherlands, Canadian and Spanish servers, meaning server congestion and slow speeds may be experienced at times.
-Other providers, such as IPVanish, offer unrestricted P2P activity on all servers, should you need it.
+Kodi users and torrenters should be aware that P2P is only permitted on the Netherlands, Canada and Spain servers, meaning server congestion and slow speeds may be experienced at times.

 Encryption & Security

-For an extra layer of privacy you can access Tor through SaferVPN, providing you with an double layer of encryption if you’re dealing with more sensitive information.
-You can also allow local network devices such as printers to bypass the VPN connection, which is very useful.
+For an extra layer of privacy, you can access Tor through SaferVPN, and you can also allow local network devices such as printers to bypass the VPN connection, which is very useful.

 - OpenVPN (TCP/UDP)